Alleviating the $H_0$ tension in Rastall gravity: Numerical results

 \subsubsection{Assessment of geometrical models based on parameter consistency: The $\Lambda$CDM model}

-A comparative examination of the cosmological parameter differences between datasets D$_1$, D$_2$, and D$_3$ in Table~\ref{VII-CPD} allows us to evaluate the relative internal consistency of the flat, open, and closed $\Lambda$CDM scenarios.
-The differences are expressed in terms of the statistical deviation ($\sigma$) between dataset D$_1$ and the other combinations.
+A comparative examination of the cosmological parameter differences between datasets D$_1$, D$_2$, and D$_3$, summarized in Table~\ref{VII-CPD}, enables us to assess the internal consistency of the flat, open, and closed $\Lambda$CDM geometries.
+The deviations are expressed in units of the combined statistical uncertainty ($\sigma$) between D$_1$ and the other dataset combinations, computed using symmetrized errors.
+This analysis is independent of external reference values (such as Planck or SH0ES) and instead provides a direct measure of the internal consistency among the dataset combinations themselves.

-\begin{itemize} \item Flat $\Lambda$CDM: Several parameters exhibit noticeable shifts between datasets, particularly in $\Omega_{\Lambda_0}$ and $H_0$.
-The deviation of 3.37$\sigma$ in $\Omega_{\Lambda_0}$ (D$_1$ compared to D$_2$) and 1.12$\sigma$ in $H_0$ indicate a significant level of tension among the datasets when assuming a flat geometry.

-\item Open $\Lambda$CDM: The open model mostly shows moderate deviations.
-Except for $\Omega_{r_0}$ with a deviation of 1.85$\sigma$ (D$_1$ compared to D$_2$), all other parameters remain within approximately 1.4$\sigma$.
-Notably, the parameters such as $H_0$ and $\Omega_{\Lambda_0}$ exhibit minimal shifts between D$_1$ and D$_3$.
-This suggests improved internal coherence across the observational datasets in this geometry.
-Moreover, consistency of the open model is further confirmed by the lower AIC and BIC values compared to the flat model, as shown in Table~\ref{tab:results_nonflat_LCDM_k>0}.

-\item Closed $\Lambda$CDM: The closed case reveals intermediate parameter differences.
-In particular, $\Omega_{\Lambda_0}$ and $H_0$ deviate by 2.40$\sigma$ and 1.69$\sigma$ respectively (D$_1$ compared to D$_2$), exceeding the one sigma level.
-Although the closed model shows a better level of agreement than the flat model, it still falls short of the coherence seen in the open case.
-Incorporating curvature in this model helps us to reduce the discrepancies seen in the flat case but does not eliminate them entirely.
-The AIC and BIC values for the closed $\Lambda$CDM are slightly higher than those in the open model, further supporting the open geometry as the most consistent with the data.